Some days are just auspicious

 But I know it starts here.

 On this day.
 With these flowers.
-With a deep breath.

 Even when, especially when it breaks your heart